 Sitting in a dark theater is a captive audience with nowhere to go but to wait for the movie to start.
 They fear missing out even on a few seconds of the movie they paid to see.
 As a result, they sit through all the cinema ads and the trailers.
 On top of that, since most theaters ask for people to turn off their phones before the lights are dimmed, the audience has no other choice but to keep their eyes glued on to the screen.
-Cinema ads and trailers are not something can be done away with a fast forward button.
+Cinema ads and trailers are not something that can be done away with a fast-forward button.

 Free From Distractions